 - drizzle of balsamic reduction

 MAKE PEANUT SAUCE: While tofu is draining, combine all peanut sauce ingredients in a small bowl or measuring cup.
-Whish until smooth.
+Whisk until smooth.
 Taste and adjust to how you like it.

 PREPARE TOFU: Cut tofu in cubes.
-For appetizers, use small cubes (1/2 inch).
+For appetizers, use small cubes (1/2 inch/1.27 cm).
 For main course, tofu can be in larger cubes or rectangles.
 Here's a video on how to cut tofu.
-Toss gently with 1/2 tsp kosher salt and 2 tsp cornstarch until lightly dusted all over.
+Toss gently with 1/2 teaspoon kosher salt and 2 teaspoons cornstarch until lightly dusted all over.

-PAN FRY TOFU (Note 2 for baking instead): Heat non stick skillet to medium high.
+PAN FRY TOFU (Note 2 for baking instead): Heat non stick skillet to medium-high heat.
 Add tofu cubes.
 Flip and shake pan as needed until all sides are lightly browned - about 12-15 minutes.
-If starting to burn, lower heat a bit.
+If starting to burn, lower heat to medium heat.

-ADD PEANUT SAUCE: Add sauce to pan reserving, 2 tbsp if desired for extra drizzle at serving.
+ADD PEANUT SAUCE: Add sauce to pan reserving 2 tablespoons if desired for extra drizzle at serving.
 Stir gently to coat tofu evenly.
 Cook for 2-3 minutes until sauce thickens, browns a bit and coats tofu well.

 SERVE: For appetizers: spoon portions into endive cups or lettuce cups.
-For main course, place portions into bowls along with rice, avocado, vegetables, etc. Garnish with 1 or more of suggested garnishes or any others you choose.
+For main course, place portions into bowls along with rice, avocado, vegetables, etc. Drizzle on reserved extra sauce.
+Garnish with 1 or more of suggested garnishes or any others you choose.
 Serve warm or at room temperature.

 - Substitute for sweet Thai chili sauce: Instead, use a combination of garlic chili sauce (or sriracha) and maple syrup or honey.

 - To bake tofu (instead of pan-fry): Note this method takes an extra 15 minutes than pan frying.
-Heat oven to 400F.
+Heat oven to 400F/204C.
 Place tofu cubes in a bowl, sprinkle with 1 tbsp olive oil, 1 tbsp cornstarch, 1/2 tsp kosher salt, 1/4 tsp ground pepper (and a pinch of garlic and 1 tsp sesame oil is optional).
 Toss gently to coat evenly.
-Spread onto parchment lined pan so pieces aren't touching each other.
+Spread onto a baking tray lined with parchment lined paper so pieces aren't touching each other.
 Bake for 15 minutes, flip, bake another 15 minutes until crispy and golden brown.

-- Make Ahead: Except for the final few minutes to combine the tofu and peanut sauce, you can make everything ahead.
-Draining/pressing the tofu, baking or frying the cubes and making the sauce.
-Leftovers are great cold, too, if you have any.
+- Make Ahead: Except for the final few minutes to combine the tofu and peanut sauce, you can make everything ahead - draining/pressing the tofu, baking or frying the cubes and making the sauce.
+Leftovers are great cold, too, the next day if you have any.